-PPWR and the future of packaging compliance
+The future of your packaging compliance starts with PPWR

-Packaging compliance in the European Union is not new.
+Packaging compliance in the European Union is nothing new.
 What has changed is how you must structure your data.
 For many organisations, packaging has historically been treated as an accessory to the product.
 Under the Packaging and Packaging Waste Regulation (PPWR), that changes.
 Packaging becomes a compliance object in its own right, requiring a formal Declaration of Conformity supported by verifiable data.

 PPWR Is not a new starting point